jjsyucsd/cse15l-lab-reports/LabReport3.md

 Option 3: `grep -c` for displaying the count of number of matches

-* Example 1: In this example, we use `grep -c` to find the number of lines within the text file `bcr571.txt` (located in the biomed subdirectory) that contain the string "genes".
+* Example 1: In this example, we use `grep -c` to find the number of lines within the text file `bcr571.txt` (located in the `biomed` subdirectory) that contain the string `"genes"`.
 The output tells us there are 10 lines within the text file containing the word genes.
 ```
 jake@Jakes-MacBook-Pro biomed % grep -c "genes" bcr571.txt
 10
 jake@Jakes-MacBook-Pro biomed %
 ```

-* Example 2: In this example, we use `grep -c` to find the number of lines within the text file `chapter-5.txt` (located in the 911report subdirectory) that contain the string "planes".
+* Example 2: In this example, we use `grep -c` to find the number of lines within the text file `chapter-5.txt` (located in the `911report` subdirectory) that contain the string `"planes"`.
 The output tells us there are 30 lines within this text file containing the word planes.
 ```
 jake@Jakes-MacBook-Pro 911report % grep -c "planes" chapter-5.txt
 30